find your perfect postgrad program

 • Human resource management

-Human resource masters programs fall into two categories: those that require prior work experience in the field (generally two or more years) and those that value, but do not require, such experience.
+Human resource masters programs fall into two categories: those that require prior work experience in the field (generally two or more years in a relevant role) and those that value, but do not require, such experience.
 Many programs (in either category) require little more than some knowledge of statistics.
-Others require nothing other than a bachelors degree.
+Others require nothing other than a bachelors degree and a keen interest in the subject.

 Many programs also look for: